yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

    You can define whatever stages you want to reflect the true nature of your CI/CD process, and as an added benefit, users get better visibility to entire pipeline process.

    >**Note**: YAML is whitespace sensitive!
 Indentation matters in a similar fashion as Python, so pay particular attention to formatting within this file.
 The editor will highlight most formatting issues.
+If you are off on your spacing at all, the file will likely contain errors, such as `Unexpected value 'steps'`

    After adding this structure, your result should look like this:

     ![A screen showing adding YAML stage code.](images/stepbystep/media/image1002.png "Build Stage YAML")

-3. Next, simply highlight the remainder of the YAML file that defines your build jobs and indent it four spaces (two tabs), thus making this definition a child of the build stage *jobs* node.
+3. Next, simply **highlight the remainder of the YAML file** that defines your build jobs and indent it four spaces (two tabs), thus making this definition a child of the build stage *jobs* node.
 Your YAML should look like this now:

     ![A screen showing highlight of build code under stage definition.](images/stepbystep/media/Image1003.png "Formatting Build Stage YAML")

+    **Take a moment now to triple-check your indentation is correct**

+    * trigger is not indented
+    * stages is not indented
+    * pool is indented four spaces and lines up with the 'j' in 'job' above it.
+    * everything else is also appropriately indented

 4. You now have a very simple multi-stage pipeline with a exactly one stage - a **Build Stage**.